Diet and IBD

 Are there foods I should avoid?

 Many people with IBD are not able to tolerate certain foods.
-A food diary can help you figure out which foods bother you.
-During an IBD flare many people find that caffeine, alcohol, dairy, sweetened food, and foods high in fiber, increase their symptoms.
+A food and symptom diary can help you figure out which foods bother you and just as important, which foods you tolerate well.

 Do I need to avoid fiber?